pivotal/docs-tap/install-azure/profile.hbs.md

 To install the `full` dependencies package:

-1. If you have not done so already, add the key-value pair `exclude_dependencies: true` to your `tap-values.yaml` file under the `buildservice` section.
+1. To execute a clean install of the full dependencies, you must exclude the default dependencies by adding the key-value pair `exclude_dependencies: true` to your `tap-values.yaml` file under the `buildservice` section.
 For example:

     ```yaml
     buildservice: